In the world of marketing, product competition is fierce and consumers' attention spans are shorter than ever.

 Brand management objectives are often utilized by well-established brands looking to maintain their images and reiterate key messages to the public.
 Often, these companies will opt for ads that promote their brands themselves, as opposed to a particular product or service they offer.
 For example, consider the following Nike advertisement.
 While Nike offers a variety of products, from shoes to clothing to sports equipment, the commercial doesn’t focus on any one product in particular.
 Instead, it reinforces what Nike is genuinely about: athletes going after their dreams.

 If your brand has yet to establish its online footprint, an excellent objective could be to grow your digital market.
-This can be done in a variety of ways.
 If you’d like to increase visibility in search engine rankings on Google, consider bringing on an SEO specialist.
 Similarly, a social media expert can help you grow your audience and connect with customers over various platforms.
 An example of an objective here would be to grow Twitter followers by 20 percent before the end of the half through social media marketing.